monetha/payment-plugin-php-sdk/README.md

 1. `Monetha/Adapter/ConfigAdapterInterface.php` - to retrieve/validate API key etc.
 2. `Monetha/Adapter/ClientAdapterInterface.php` returns buyer information
-3. `Monetha/Adapter/OrderAdapterInterface.php` provides order information
+3. `Monetha/Adapter/OrderAdapterInterface.php` provides order information (`Monetha\Adapter\CallbackUrlInterface` implementation is optional for this class and is required only if Webhooks support is needed, see below)
 4. `Monetha/Adapter/InterceptorInterface.php` is a single item from the order.

 ### Class diagram